Advancing Research on Alpha-1 Lung Disease

 The Astraeus Study is enrolling patients now

-Researchers are now testing an investigational drug taken as a tablet to determine if it is safe and if it has the potential to reduce lung damage and slow the progression of lung disease caused by Alpha-1 Antitrypsin Deficiency.
+Researchers are now testing an investigational drug taken as a tablet to determine if it is safe and tolerated, and if it has the potential to reduce lung damage and slow the progression of lung disease caused by Alpha-1 Antitrypsin Deficiency.
 As part of this research, we’re enlisting patients to participate in a clinical trial of the study drug, alvelestat.

 Frequently Asked Questions